 My most recent albino incident occurred about 2 years ago, but it took me about a year to figure out what was happening.
 I've had an albino strain of Red guppies for quite a few years.

-A couple years ago, I brought in some Albino Blue Topaz.
+A couple of years ago, I brought in some Albino Blue Topaz.

 Dave verified that the Albino Blue Topaz carried halfblack (common in many albino strains).
 So, the fry from my Albino Red females were indeed from the Albino Blue topaz males - albino on two different locations!
 I have F2s about to drop and that will surely end up in a percentage of albino offspring.
 The problem is that if I can't figure out which fish carry which albino gene, they will be difficult to work with.
 Then again, there may be some slight, subtle difference in expression - at least I hope so.